thoughtbot/ember-cli-rails/README.md

 Now you should be ready to deploy.

+## Capistrano

+In order to deploy EmberCLI Rails app using Capistrano:

+Make sure you have bower as a npm dependency of your ember-cli app.

+ember-cli-rails adds your ember apps' build process to the rails asset compilation process.

+Now you should be ready to deploy.

 ## Additional Information

 When running in the development environment, EmberCLI Rails runs `ember build`